biodiversitydata-se/mol-mod/README.md

 Module for handling sequence-based occurrence data in [Biodiversity Atlas Sweden](https://bioatlas.se/) / [SBDI](https://biodiversitydata.se/).
 See [GitHub Pages on molecular data services](https://biodiversitydata-se.github.io/mol-data/) for more info.

 ### Overview
 Flask + jQuery app for BLAST and metadata search of sequence-based occurrences in SBDI, via separate BLAST and Amplicon Sequence Variant (ASV) databases.
 Views of the ASV db are exposed via [postgREST server](https://postgrest.org/en/v7.0.0/index.html), and accessed in API calls (for metadata search part).
-The BLAST db was also pre-built from one of these views, using additional python code (see **misc/make-blastdb-from-api.py**).
+The BLAST db was also pre-built from one of these views, using additional python code (see **sql/make-blastdb-from-api.py**).

 ### Prerequisites
 The application can be run as a docker-compose environment, assuming you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

 ### Development environment
-In development, postgres data and config files are written to bind-mounted dir *postgres-data*, which needs to be deleted if you later want to regenerate the db from schema files and dumps in *misc* dir.
+In development, postgres data and config files are written to bind-mounted dir *postgres-data*, which needs to be deleted if you later want to regenerate the db from schema files and dumps in *sql* dir.
 This is also required when you generate new passwords and API config file (secrets).
 ```
   $ rm -R postgres-data/
 ```